Mahendra of Nepal: Buildings and structures

 He built the modern Narayanhiti Palace after the demolition of the old palace from the old Rana architecture.
 King Mahendra also built Ratna Mandir, the Lakeside palace for Queen Ratna in 1956.
-Nepal's first golf course, the Royal Nepal Golf Club (RNGC) at Tilganga, Kathmandu, was inaugurated on 2022 BS. by him.
+Nepal's first golf course, the Royal Nepal Golf Club (RNGC) at Tilganga, Kathmandu, was inaugurated on September 5 1965 by him.
 He is also given credit for the construction of Dasrath Stadium in Kathmandu.
 Diyalo Bangla, a palace for the former royal family was constructed in Bharatpur, Chitwan to allow former royal family members to relax and hunt wild animals during their visit.

 The Koshi River Barrage, a product of multiple ideas to control monsoon floods was constructed during his reign between 1959 and 1963 with the motive of irrigation of agricultural fields, flood control and generation of hydroelectricity.
-In 1959, king Mahendra and Indian prime minister Jawaharlal Nehru jointly inaugurated and laid foundation of Koshi Barrage.
-Koshi Barrage was believed to be biggest water project of south Asia at the time of its construction.
+In 1959 King Mahendra and Indian prime minister Jawaharlal Nehru jointly inaugurated and laid foundation of Koshi Barrage.
+Koshi Barrage was believed to be biggest water project of South Asia at the time of its construction.

 A similar dam, the Gandaki river dam was built between the period of 1959 to 1964 on the border between India and Nepal at Gandak for the purpose of flood control, irrigation and hydropower generation.
 Also, Trisuli dam was built in 1971.
-In 1956 (2013 BS), the first 1728 KW diesel plant of the country was established for the coronation of king Mahendra which opened the door for supply of electricity to the public and made it more accessible.
+In 1956 the first 1728 KW diesel plant of the country was established for the coronation of king Mahendra which opened the door for supply of electricity to the public and made it more accessible.
 Hydro Power generated at Trishuli Hydropower Station, Sunkoshi Hydro Power Project, Panauti Hydro Power, Kulekhani Hydro Power are some of the few power projects built during King Mahendra's rule.
 He is also credited for the vision of Kathmandu water project also known as Melamchi Water Supply Project though his early demise could not bring the plan into implementation.
 The first bridge connecting Nepal with China was also built during his reign in 1964.